huuuuusy/huuuuusy.github.io/_pages/terms.md

 #### Privacy-friendly visitor statistics

-This site uses a first-party visit counter and Cloudflare Web Analytics to understand aggregate website traffic.
-The public counter does not store IP addresses or personal profiles.
-A small local browser value prevents repeated refreshes from being counted as new visits within the same day.
+This site uses a first-party page-view counter and Cloudflare Web Analytics to understand aggregate website traffic.
+Each page load or refresh is counted.
+The public counter stores aggregate country totals and only the latest page view's country code and timestamp; it does not store IP addresses, user agents, personal profiles, or a row-by-row visit history.